 The Kindling Fund supports artist-organized projects that engage audiences and incorporate the visual arts in inventive and meaningful ways.
 The Kindling Fund distributes ~$65,000 worth of grants ranging from $1,500 – $5,000 to artists across the state of Maine each year.
 With a focus on risk and experimentation, successful projects value unconventional engagement, critical dialogue, collaboration, and create new models for presenting artists’ work.
 The Kindling Fund is administered by SPACE Gallery as part of the Andy Warhol Foundation for the Arts’ Regional Regranting Program.

 The Fund seeks to support a variety of publicly accessible projects, with a strong interest in alternative spaces/practices and site-specific presentations that don’t fit in established institutions or venues.
-Projects supported by The Kindling Fund have included: curatorial projects that focus on unconventional artistic practice; public art projects, interventions and site specific installations; the publication of writing directly related to the visual arts; and te creation of artist residencies and unconventional exhibition spaces.
+Projects supported by The Kindling Fund have included: curatorial projects that focus on unconventional artistic practice; public art projects, interventions and site specific installations; the publication of writing directly related to the visual arts; and the creation of artist residencies and unconventional exhibition spaces.

 The grant was established in 2015 in response to the needs of individual artists across the state and to the needs of Maine’s arts community at large.
 The Regional Regranting Program connects Warhol Foundation support with localized partner organizations who value artist-driven contemporary and independent practices.
-Eleven other regranting initiatives around the United States fulfill a similar need.
+Thirteen other regranting initiatives around the United States fulfill a similar need.

 For information about The Kindling Fund, including how to apply, read our FAQ.